BrightABOH/BrightABOH.github.io/_posts/2022-01-16-thirdblogpost.md

 ```
 Save the image collections locally.
 Next use the images to create an animation using this online [tool](https://gifmaker.me)

-The resulting animation shows dust movement from August to January.
+The resulting animation shows dust movement from August to January in the sahara region
 ![animation](https://github.com/BrightABOH/BrightABOH.github.io/blob/gh-pages/photos/dustanimation.gif?raw=true)

 ```python